anattemptatsomethinggreat/PasteTyper/README.md

 ### Code Mode
 This feature is for using PasteTyper with IDEs or other coding software.
 Only enable this feature if your coding environment has auto-indenting.
-This setting will allow for proper formatting while coding.
+This setting will allow for proper formatting while coding as well as make the typing more realistic.
 Otherwise, leave this feature off.

 -----------------------------------------------------------------------